smorris12151/STM32F030-bare-metal-programming-guide/README.md

 RAM, which is also mapped to a specific address.
 We can read and write any values to the RAM region.

-From STM32F429 datasheet, we can take a look at section 2.3.1 and learn that RAM region starts at address 0x20000000 and has size of 192KB.
-From section 2.4 we can learn that flash is mapped at address 0x08000000.
-Our MCU has 2MB flash, so flash and RAM regions are located like this:
+***From STM32F030R8 datasheet, we can take a look at section 5 Figure 10 and learn that RAM region starts at address 0x20000000 and has size of 8kb.
+From section 5 we can learn that flash is mapped at address 0x1FFFEC00.
+Our MCU has 64kb flash, so flash and RAM regions are located like this:***
 <img src="images/mem.svg" />
+***NOTE: This image needs to be edited for this chipset***

-From the datasheet we can also learn that there are many more memory regions.
+***From the datasheet we can also learn that there are many more memory regions.
-Their address ranges are given in the section 2.3 "Memory Map".
-For example, there is a "GPIOA" region that starts at 0x40020000 and has length of 1KB.
+Their address ranges are given in the section 5 table 17.
+For example, there is a "GPIOA" region that starts at 0x48000000 and has length of 1KB.***

 These memory regions correspond to a different "peripherals" inside the MCU - a piece of silicon circuitry that make certain pins behave in a special way.